 Our Chapel was something that I have wanted to change since day one.
 The low, flat ceiling has been removed and vaulted up to a 13 foot cathedral.

 I wanted the area in the front of the chapel to have something that would bring a sense of peace to the families.
-My wife and I designed a stained glass window that would not only be a beautiful focal point, but would have meaning.
+I designed a stained glass window that would not only be a beautiful focal point, but would have meaning.

 The window features a cross with a descending dove with an olive branch in its mouth.
 Its a reminder that Jesus’ death on the cross and that peace of the Holy Ghost can and will bring comfort even in the darkest of situations.
 The window is backlit and remains lit 24/7.

 The outside has been landscaped featuring a fountain and a beautiful selection of tropical plants.
 The pine trees that were in the front have been removed to allow for more parking.